oddbird/oddsite/content/work/coachhub.rst

    :class: align-center
    :alt: CoachHub logo

-   Rounded edges and a playful curl, evoke feelings of friendliness and movement.
+   Rounded edges and a playful curl evoke feelings of friendliness and movement.
 New life, change, and hope: turning over a new leaf.